hkpeaks/peaks-consolidation/README.md

 - Display{}: it is used to print few rows to screen with auto-alignment for text and real number
 - ReadSample{}: supports to get fix or random sample of rows from csv file instantly, it is very useful for very large file e.g. >100GB.
 - SplitFile2Folder{}: allows to filter a big CSV file or a folder which contains many CSV file to a folder/sub-folder which results many table partitions
+- JoinTable{}: allows to join fact table with a master table and to add new column by refer columns from the fact and master table.

 ### Amend Commands:
 - ReadFile{} and WriteFile{} will be changed to Read{} and Write{}